Environmental Health deals with complaints about odours. Our most common odour is from farming activities.

 In most cases if you know the cause of the problem, it can be resolved by politely telling the person about it, if they do not know it is a problem, they cannot deal with it.
 If after a reasonable amount of time nothing has been done to solve the problem, you can make a complaint to us.

-You can do this on-line by completing this form
+You can do this on-line by completing the Make a complaint about Odour, Dust or Fumes form

-If you want further advice you can contact us by using this on-line form contact customer services
+If you want further advice you can contact us by using the contact customer services form

 Do I have to wait for the council to investigate my complaint?